NumericAbyss408/NEPS/README.md

 A Non-Euclidean Portal system made on the Roblox Studio Platform
 ##
 Hello People!
-Today, I will be showcasing my own very own non-euclidean portal system, very reminiscent of the portals seen in Valve's <a href=google.com> Portal series. <a/>
+Today, I will be showcasing my own very own non-euclidean portal system, very reminiscent of the portals seen in Valve's <a href=https://www.thinkwithportals.com>Portal series. <a/>

 ## What it can do
 This portal system allows players to look through and travel through a portal seamlessly.